 You don’t want to spend your valuable time and money on a rental property just so you can break even.
 Higher taxes, regular property maintenance, landscaping costs, the rising cost of utilities, and expensive insurance premiums can easily negate your profits.
 If the property begins to cost more than what you’re making on it each month, it might be time to consider raising the rent or finding another property to better meet your needs financially.
 You can’t base your rental amounts solely on what you are having to pay each month.

 When the area is in high demand, with very few available properties on the market, it can be the time to bump up your rent a few bucks.
 It doesn’t have to be an extreme hike as you still want to get renters in the door and you don’t want to be the landlord who is accused of price-gouging.
 But a few extra dollars each month can help cover maintenance, taxes, and some of the other costs homeowners face.
 If rent prices are on the rise, there is a good chance property values are too.
 This could mean a higher tax bill for you, so plan accordingly.

 Knowing What To Charge

 A good rule of thumb is to raise the rent by 3-5% each year.
 But as with anything else, there always exceptions to this rule.
 A landlord might keep rental costs down in exchange for a longer lease period.
 Assured vacancy can sometimes be worth the decreased rent.
-You should also factor in things like the condition of the property, the location, the current market, etc. The important takeaway here is to never sell yourself short when it’s time to raise the rent in North Carolina & New Jersey.
+You should also factor in things like the condition of the property, the location, the current market, etc. The important takeaway here is to never sell yourself short when it’s time to raise the rent in The USA.
 Before deciding to raise the rent, be sure to check for any rent-control laws in your area.